Ailuropoda

 Ailuropoda is the only extant genus in the ursid (bear) subfamily Ailuropodinae.
-It contains one living and three fossil species of panda.
+It contains one living and one or more fossil species of panda.

 Only one species—Ailuropoda melanoleuca—currently exists; the other three species are prehistoric chronospecies.
 Despite its taxonomic classification as a carnivoran, the giant panda has a diet that is primarily herbivorous, which consists almost exclusively of bamboo.

 Giant pandas have descended from Ailurarctos, which lived during the late Miocene.